2011 Cricket World Cup final: Post-match ceremony and celebrations

+As soon as Mahendra Singh Dhoni's sixer had gone into the stands at 48.2 overs, the commentator Ravi Shastri had announced "Dhoni finishes off in style".
 Celebrations were special as Team India won World Cup in its own country and the stadium was filled with Indians cheering, screaming, waving flags of India.
 In the post-match presentation, the Sri Lankan captain Kumar Sangakkara said that the Indians batted very well, and "looks like you need to make something like 350 runs to put them under pressure."
 Then, Indian captain MS Dhoni said that he had added motivation to play well to justify some unexpected decisions he had made for this match, like playing Sreesanth instead of Ashwin, and promoting himself up the order above Yuvraj.
 Later, MS Dhoni was named Man of the Match for his powerful and match-winning batting display under pressure.
 Yuvraj Singh was named Man of the Tournament for good all-round performance with both bat and ball throughout the tournament.

 After the presentation, an ecstatic Indian team first held the Cup amid showers of champagne and confetti.
 Some Indian players, including Harbhajan Singh, Sachin Tendulkar, and Yuvraj Singh, had tears in their eyes.
 The team then carried iconic player Tendulkar on a victory lap around the stadium.
 Coach Gary Kirsten was also carried around the ground later.
 The Indian players dedicated their victory to Tendulkar; Virat Kohli said, "he has carried the burden of the nation for 21 years.
 It is time we carried him on our shoulders."
 Gautam Gambhir dedicated the victory to the victims of the 26/11 Mumbai attacks, and to the soldiers guarding India's borders.
 Celebrations went on through the night in the team hotel.
 The victory prompted several firework displays and celebrations throughout India.